 Isabel was born on February 21, 1397 in Evora.
 Her father was King John I of Portugal of the house of Aviz.
 Her mother was Philippa of Lancaster, the daughter of John of Gaunt, Duke of Lancaster and granddaughter of King Edward III of England.
 Isabel’s father had become King with the help of John of Gaunt and cemented his alliance and friendship with Gaunt and England by marrying Philippa.
 Isabel was to value friendship with England all her life.

-Isabel was the only surviving daughter in her family with five full-bodied brothers.
+Isabel was the only surviving daughter in her family with five able-bodied brothers.
 She was allowed to play with the older boys, Duarte (known in English as Edward), Peter and Henry and helped look after he younger brothers, John and Ferdinand.
 All the children in the family were supported in developing their minds and bodies.
 They were taught several languages such as Latin, French, English and Italian.
 They were urged to do scientific experiments and tutored in mathematics.
 Isabel was to excel in accounting.
 She was allowed to accompany her brothers when they were instructed in affairs of state with their father.
 She joined them in riding and hunting.
 She observed the many visitors to her father’s court.